Wulfman’s CDT-14K

 Race Emails

-The Wulfman team looks forward to hosting you on June 22, 2024.
-Information regarding cancellations, parking, directions, the amazing trail, and essential honey buckets is provided below.
+The Wulfman team looks forward to hosting you on Saturday, June 21, 2025.
+Information regarding packet pick-up, estimated time, parking, directions, the amazing trail, and essential honey buckets is provided below.

-If you need to change your estimated time, use the RunSignUp website. https://runsignup.com/Race/MT/Butte/WulfmansCDT14K For perspective, the fastest times ever run on this course are just under an hour.
-That is smoking fast, and hasn’t been done from the Homestake starting line for years.
+If you need to change your estimated time, use the RunSignUp website.
+For perspective, the fastest times ever run on this course are just under an hour.
+That is smoking fast, and hasn’t been done for years.
 Remember, this estimate dictates where you are seeded at the start.
 The fastest runners start at the front.
 If you want to revisit your estimated time, login to RunSignUp and go to your Upcoming Events / Manage Registration / then choose Questions.
 There you can modify your estimated time, then check Update Responses.
-The deadline for modifying estimated time is midnight on Monday, June 17, 2024.
+The deadline for modifying estimated time is midnight on Monday, June 16, 2025.

 To find Wulfman’s race site, exit I-90 at Homestake Pass, Exit #233.
 Follow the signs and the directions of our volunteer parking attendants to designated parking NORTH of I-90.
-There you will find posted starting times and volunteers distributing race packets which will include your race number and bib chip.
+There you will find posted start times, bus assignments, and volunteers distributing race packets which will include your race number and bib chip. ***Note, we will NOT be distributing race numbers on buses.
+They should be picked up before you board your assigned bus.***

 Do not park near an I-90 entrance or exit ramp at any time.
 Our relationship with the MT highway department depends on your cooperation.
 We use the south side of I-90 near the starting line for emergency vehicles, porta-potties, and other needs.
 Please cross to the north side of I-90 to park.